A boat is nothing without water. A man nothing without his dreams. - Anonymous

-Short tale of a retired deep-sea diver's 2017 long-day's voyage on his new powerboat, the ARTEMIS, from Estratit to Port Andratx, with a few facts and figures at the end!
+Editor's Note: This is the short tale of a retired deep-sea diver's 2017 long-day's voyage on his new powerboat, the ARTEMIS, from Estratit to Port Andratx, with a few facts and figures at the end!
+We are reposting to offer ideas for activities during our continuing slowdown with COVID.

 Preparing the Trip #